oracle/oracle-database-operator/README.md

   kubectl delete -f oracle-database-operator.yaml --ignore-not-found=true
   ```

-  Note: If the CRD instances are not deleted, and the operator is deleted by using the preceding command, then operator deployment and instance objects (pods,services,PVCs, and so on) are deleted.
-However, the CRD deletion stops responding, because the CRD instances have finalizers that can only be removed by the operator pod, which is deleted when the APIServices are deleted.
+  Note: If the CRD instances are not deleted, and the operator is deleted by using the preceding command, then operator deployment and instance objects (pods,services, PVCs, and so on) are deleted.
+However, the CRD deletion stops responding, because the CRD instances have properties that prevent its deletion and that can only be removed by the operator pod, which is deleted when the APIServices are deleted.

 ## Docs of the supported Oracle Database configurations